 Where I was born and raised in small town Kankakee, Illinois, the advantage of nature and reminders of the spirit are ones residents often take for granted.
-It is expected the birds will chirp us up in the mornings, the butterflies and lightning bugs will announce the heat is nearing faster than we would like, the leaves will turn into still lifes we only notice once they have fallen and wind will break through the sturdiest windows to tell us how to dress for the days.
-When the big cities of Chicago and New York enveloped my mind and spirit after I left home to become educated, I regret years of disdain for the quiet and slow life I was fated to be born within.
+It is expected the birds will chirp us up in the mornings, the butterflies and lightning bugs will announce the heat is nearing faster than we would like, the leaves will turn into still lifes we only notice once they have fallen, and wind will break through the sturdiest windows to tell us how to dress for the days.
+The big cities of Chicago and New York enveloped my mind and spirit after I left home to become more educated.
+Due to these relocations, I regret years of disdain for the quiet and slow life I was fated to be born within.

 I lost touch with the spirit of God through nature, the Earth, the land, the cornstalks, the living grass, and yes, even the trees we owe a huge debt to.
 And when my mind was unclear this was my core nature and therefore I was left out of whack, my spirit woke me up and called me home.

 Through a chance encounter with a neighbor in my Chicago apartment building, I was offered to share a mobile home in the middle of nowhere right in back of my hometown.
 It was explained: “It’s very dark out there,” “There’s nothing around,” and “It’s so quiet you may get a bit scared.”